rungdung/experiments-in-spatial-data-navigation-interfaces/network-graphs-leaflet/README.md

 - UI created
 - Algorithm for accessing other village centres to draw network graphs

 - Do not have the time to implement an actual network, a proof of concept draws polylines between multiple village centres.
+  - Update: 16/6/22: Separate polylines used to create networks with random data.

 ## Data